Endorfinn-Lab/osumapper/README.md

 ## Installation & Model Running

-- Refer to https://github.com/kotritrona/osumapper/tree/master/v6.2 for version 6.2
-- Refer to https://github.com/kotritrona/osumapper/tree/master/v7.0 for version 7.0
+- Refer to https://github.com/endorfinn-lab/osumapper/tree/master/v7.0 for edited version 7.0

 ## Important tip for model training

 Don't train with every single map in your osu!.
 That's not how machine learning works!

-I would suggest you select only maps you think are well made, for instance a mapset that contains all 5.0 ~ 6.5☆ maps mapped by (insert mapper name).
+Kotritrona suggest you select only maps you think are well made, for instance a mapset that contains all 5.0 ~ 6.5☆ maps mapped by (insert mapper name).

 ## Maplist.txt creation:
-- I have made a maplist generator under `v7.0/` folder.
+- Kotritrona have made a maplist generator under `v7.0/` folder.
 Run `node gen_maplist.js` under the directory to start.
-- the other way to create a maplist.txt file to train the model is by using the maplist creator.py script (found in v6.2 folder). running this should overwrite the maplist.txt in the folder with a new one using the maps from the collection folder you have specified.
+- The way gen_maplist works has changed; instead of using osu!.db as a reference, the code will now scan the /osu!/songs folder.

 ## Model Specification
 [Structure diagram](osunn_structure.jpg)